harry10429/CP325.0-Capstone/README.md

 # CP325.0-Capstone

-This is a simple todolist project with React-based frontend with node.js envirnment in backend
+This project is simple example of a full-stack web application showing todoList.
+Frontend is react-based framework with node.js environment in the backend

 Frontend